Should Your Hair Be Clean or Dirty Before Getting It Colored?

 Person with long dark hair in a pale pink robe coloring their roots at home.

-Should Your Hair Be Dirty or Clean Before Dyeing It?
+Should You Wash Your Hair Before Dyeing It?

 Can Hair Products Interfere With the Coloring Process?